Virginia Appeals Lawyer

 A case that is appealed from the circuit court to the Court of Appeals of Virginia works differently.
 For a case to have merit in the Court of Appeals, there typically must be error on the record.
 Error on the record means something more than, “I think the judge got it wrong.”
 Error on the record might refer to legal rulings regarding entry or prohibition of certain evidence.
 Alternatively, it might refer to evidentiary rulings regarding motions practiced, such as motions to suppress, or regarding jury instructions or other procedural matters.
 If the appeal is solely based upon the consistency of the evidence, it must be an extraordinary case for the Court of Appeals of Virginia to overrule the circuit court.

 In addition, there is a final appeal from the Court of Appeals to the Supreme Court of Virginia.
 In making this appeal, you are essentially making arguments that the Court of Appeals erred in their decision, and that claim must be supported by case law.
-Appeals beyond the circuit court are largely law-based rather than facts-based and therefore warrant attention from a Virginia appeals attorney.
+Appeals beyond the circuit court are largely law-based rather than facts-based and therefore warrant attention from a NoVa appeals attorney.

 Requirements For Filing An Appeal